Frequently Asked Questions

 What is the economic impact of the Diamond Pipeline?

 The estimated cost of the pipeline is $900 million.
-In addition, the pipeline will provide approximately $11 million in property tax revenue per year to help support communities along the pipeline route.
+In addition, the pipeline provides more than $11 million in annual tax revenue to communities along the pipeline route.